ffionerin/README-generator/starter/myREADME.md

 * [Questions](#questions)

 ## Installation
-v
+The app can be run in a web browser

 ## Contributing
-v
+Please contact author to contribute

 ## Tests
-v
+No tests currently included - these will be added in the near future

 ## License

-This application is covered by the MIT License
+This application is covered by the undefined

 ## Link

-You can find the deployed website at v
+You can find the deployed website at https://ffionerin.github.io/coding-quiz/

 ## Questions
 If you have any questions, you can reach me:

-* At my Github profile: https://github.com/v/
+* At my Github profile: https://github.com/ffionerin/
-* Via email at v
+* Via email at ffionb@btinternet.com